 Plant Description and Cultivation

 An erect, tender annual on thin roots, growing up to 60 cm (2 ft) tall.
 The lower leaves are broad, toothed and triangular with upper leaves that are smaller, divided and narrow.
 The flowers are small and whitish, numerous in open thin, compound umbrels, followed by the fruit, the anise seed.
-It is propagated by seed in early spring in a sunny, sheltered area in light , dry loam.
-It should does not like pot growing or to be transplanted.
+It is propagated by seed in early spring in a sunny, sheltered area in light, dry loam.
+It does not like pot growing or being transplanted.
 It will not produce ripe seeds in northern climates without a long, hot summer.
 Anise is harvested as the seeds change colour to grey-green.
-Flower stems are cut and hung upside down in a dry place and seeds are collected as they fall onto paper below.
+Flower stems are cut and hung upside down in a dry place and seeds are collected as they fall onto the paper below.